fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_address.html.markdown

 * `list` - IP address list.
 The structure of `list` block is documented below.
 * `tagging` - Config object tagging.
 The structure of `tagging` block is documented below.
 * `allow_routing` - Enable/disable use of this address in the static route configuration.
+* `passive_fqdn_learning` - Enable/disable passive learning of FQDNs.
+When enabled, the FortiGate learns, trusts, and saves FQDNs from endpoint DNS queries (default = enable).
 * `fabric_object` - Security Fabric global object setting.

 The `macaddr` block contains: